bwardlaw/hipchat-laravel/README.md

-This a [HipChat PHP Client](https://github.com/hipchat/hipchat-php) wrapper for Laravel 4 and 5
+This a [HipChat PHP Client](https://github.com/hipchat/hipchat-php) wrapper for Laravel 4 and 5 forked from Hernandev to change some configurations issues.

 ### Installation